Each year DBSD students and classes are selected to participate in various competitions.

 Competition FAQ

-Is there an opportunity to practice onstage before competition?
+Is there an opportunity to practice before competition?

-Yes, we hold a preview mid-March as a dress rehearsal for competition.
-As soon as the venue is confirmed, the Dates & Events page is updated with all the times and details.
+Yes, we hold a dress rehearsal in studio prior to the first competition.
+As soon as we choose our dress rehearsal dates you will receive an email with all information.
+The Dates & Events page will be updated with all the times and details.
 It is mandatory that students attend this full dress-rehearsal.
-Dancers should arrive 30 minutes prior to their call time in full hair, costume and shoes, ready to perform.
+Dancers should arrive at their call time in full hair, costume and shoes, ready to perform.

 When can we expect to receive the competition schedules?

 We strive to provide the schedule as soon as possible.
 Our Dates & Events page is updated with all the times and details as soon as we receive the finalized timetables.
-Typically sessions run between 9:00 AM and 11:00 PM, 7 days a week.
-There is a high possibility your child will be asked to dance anytime within this window on a weekday, Saturday, Sunday or Victoria Day Monday.
+Typically sessions run between 8:00 AM and 11:00 PM, during the week and/or on weekends.
+There is a high possibility your child will be asked to dance anytime within this window on a weekday, Saturday, Sunday or a long weekend Friday or Monday.

 When should we arrive at the venue?